-Because E-85 fuel contains less energy per gallon than 5 gasoline, you will experience an increase in fuel consumption.
-You can expect your fuel economy and driving range to decrease by about 30% compared to gasoline operation.
+Because E85 fuel contains less energy per gallon/liter than gasoline, you will experience an increase in fuel consumption.
+You can expect your miles per gallon (mpg)/miles per liter and your driving range to decrease by about 30%, compared to gasoline operation.